Skip to main content

 Before working with a client, we recommend that you:

-2. Join our Partner Office Hours – bring questions, learn best practices, and get support on how to run DWY offers successfully with Scripe.
+2. Join our Workshops – bring questions, learn best practices, and get support.

 1. What to send to your Client for Set-Up

 Copy and paste the following checklist and send it to your client (make sure to add your partner link and emails where prompted).
-Scripe Set-Up Checklist: ✅ Sign up to Scripe from your Chrome or Edge Browser using the following link: partner link. ✅ Name your workspace and go through the product onboarding. ✅ Create a Pro Plan account (if more than 3 personal brands, create an Agency Plan account). ✅ Install the Scripe Extension during the onboarding and connect the LinkedIn account on your dashboard. ✅ Go to Settings → People. ✅ Invite the following emails as a second Admin to the Workspace: add the email(s). 👉 Optional: Invite further members to the workspace. 👉 Optional: Read this Setup Guide for assistance.
+Scripe Set-Up Checklist: ✅ Sign up to Scripe using the following link: partner link. ✅ Name your workspace and go through the product onboarding. ✅ Create a Business Plan account. ✅ Connect your LinkedIn account during the onboarding. ✅ Go to Settings → Users & Accounts ✅ Invite the following emails as a second Admin to the Workspace: list the email(s). 👉 Optional: Invite further members to the workspace. 👉 Optional: Read this Setup Guide for assistance.

 Important reminders:

-• Ensure your clients set up a Pro or Agency account so you can collaborate within Scripe.
+• Ensure your clients set up an Advanced or Business account so you can collaborate within Scripe.

-• To get rewarded and earn commission, make sure your clients sign up via your referral link.
+• To get rewarded and earn commission, make sure your clients sign up via your partner link.

-• If you’re not yet in the program, sign up for the Referral Partner Program here.
+• If you’re not yet in the program, sign up for the Partner Program here.

 2. How to access your Client’s Workspace